edwardtran97/reactjs-shopping-cart/README.md

-# Simple E-Commerce Website by ReactJS
+# Simple Cart for E-Commerce Website by ReactJS

 ## Description